How to Install Zsh on Ubuntu

 Step 3: Check Installation

-After the installation finishes, check if it has been installed correctly by checking the program version.
+Check if Zsh has been installed correctly by checking the program version.
 Run the following command:

 zsh --version